By Mel Lee-Smith

 How much does pet insurance cost?
 The answer depends on an array of factors.
 It’s a good idea for pet parents to learn about how pet insurance works and how to evaluate coverage policies to choose the right fit for their dog.
 Our guide breaks down the average costs of pet insurance and things to consider before committing to a pet insurance plan.

-Different sources cite different average costs of pet insurance.
+Different sources list different average costs of pet insurance.
 Monthly premiums can range anywhere from $10 to $100, but typically fall between $28 to $47 per month for dogs.
-These plans typically cover accidents and illnesses.
+These plans usually cover accidents and illnesses.

-The cost of pet insurance varies widely depending on several factors.
-We’ve included some of the most common below.
+The cost of pet insurance varies depending on several factors.
+We’ve covered some of the most common below.

 Your dog’s age and breed

 Pet insurance is typically more expensive for elderly pets and large breeds.
 Certain breeds are also predisposed to health issues that can increase the cost of coverage.
 For example, short-nosed breeds like Pugs are susceptible to brachycephalic obstructive airway syndrome (BOAS).
 Difficulty breathing is the main concern, but severe symptoms can develop at a relatively young age.
 BOAS is a lifelong condition that may require corrective surgery and prescription medication.